Retina & Vitreous

 Urgent warning: Sudden vision loss, new flashes with floaters, eye injury, a curtain-like shadow, or rapidly worsening vision should be treated as urgent and should not wait for a routine appointment.

-Retina and vitreous eye care services
+Retina and vitreous care services at Anand Eye Centre

 Understanding retina care